aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/working-with-barcode-image/barcode-image-rendering-features/render-barcode-to-servlet/_index.md

 {{< /highlight >}}

-Packup and deploy.
+Pack up and deploy.
 This sample will be run on a Tomcat server.

 |![todo:image_alt_text](http://i.imgur.com/4DXZc24.png)|
 | :- |